wttech/AEM-Rules-for-SonarQube/README.md

 Below you will find descriptions of all rules available in **AEM Rules for SonarQube** plugin.

+- **HTL-6** Usage of HTML comments should be avoided if possible
+  - If you want to place comments regarding your code, make sure they don't display to end users.

 ## Good practices

 - **AEM-1** Use predefined constant in annotation instead of hardcoded value.